SFB-ELAINE/OSS-DBSv2/docs/index.rst

     $ pip install oss_dbs

 For first steps with OSS-DBS see the next section of this documentation.
+Some examples to run you can find in the :ref:'ref_examples'

 =================
 Table of contents